DevExpress-Examples/how-to-synchronize-edit-values-in-grid-edit-form/README.md

 <!-- default badges end -->
 # Data Grid for WPF - How to Process Related Cells in the Edit Form

+This example illustrates how to process related cells in the Edit Form.
+The Edit Form contains information about goods.
+A user can change the `Price` value if the `CanEdit` checkbox is checked. `PositionValue` is the result of `Price` and `Amount` multiplication.
+The following code sample disables the Price editor depending on the `CanEdit` value and assigns the result of `Price` and `Amount` multiplication to the `PositionValue` editor.
+Handle the RowEditStarting event to initialize values in editors when a user starts to edit the row.

 <!-- default file list -->